sajids12bd/Chickernel-build-workflow/README.md

 - 🔴 Use the latest clang prebuilts
     - If enabled, will override the ACK manifest to use `main` branch of `clang` prebuilts
     - Select this strictly only if your custom kernel uses them, or if you get the `clang: not found` error.
-- 🟡 AnyKernel3 fork URL:
+- 🟡 Space-separated AnyKernel3 fork URL + (Optional) branch:
-    - Custom URL leading to your AK3 fork
+    - Custom URL leading to your AK3 fork, and optionally branch
     - Used in post-build to package the kernel image(s)
     - `default:` **[chickernel AK3 fork](https://github.com/chickendrop89/AnyKernel3)**
-- 🟡 AnyKernel3 fork branch:
-    - Branch to use from your AK3 fork
-    - If not set, will use the repo's default branch
 - 🟡 Kernel image to package:
     - Decides what image type is packaged with AK3
     - This allows for using compressed `Image.<xxx>` or `Image.<xxx>-dtb`